Vedhinee/Vedhinee/README.md

 ## 🚀 About Me
-I am current a student in SRM Institute of Science and Technology with specialization Big Data Analytics (BDA) pursing B.tech Computer Science.
-My interests are Full Stack Development and Machine Learning, Artificial Engineering and many more.
-I am always open to learn new thinds and gain knowledege in that feild.
-Always seeking for oppurtunities and internships in the feild of Software Development. i am also interested in Mobile Developement and Web Development.
+I am currently a student at SRM Institute of Science and Technology with a specialization in Big Data Analytics (BDA) pursuing a B.Tech in Computer Science.
+My interests are Full Stack Development, Machine Learning, Artificial Intelligence, and many more.
+I am always open to learning new things and gaining knowledge in that field.
+I am always seeking opportunities and internships in the field of Software Development.
+I am also interested in Mobile Development and Web Development.

 <div align="center">
     <img src="https://media.giphy.com/media/2IudUHdI075HL02Pkk/giphy.gif" alt="Pudgy Penguins GIF" />